 Has your dentist or hygienist ever really shown you how to floss?
-Daily brushing and flossing keeps your mouth clear of food particles that breed gum disease-causing bacteria.
+Daily brushing and flossing keeps your teeth and gums clear of the food and bacteria that breeds gum disease and tooth decay.
 Following the American Dental Association’s recommendation of brushing at least twice a day and flossing once a day is crucial for good oral health.

-Firmly move the string up and down the sides of the teeth.
-So not use a sawing movement after you have broken through the contact.
+Firmly move the string up and down the sides of the tooth.
+Do not use a sawing movement after you have broken through the contact.
 Move toward and below the gum line slightly.
-Repeat this step, flossing in the opposite direction.
+Repeat this step, pushing the string against the other tooth.
 Do not cut into gum tissue.

-After you have flossed all of your teeth, brush them and rinse your mouth.
+After you have flossed all of your teeth, properly brush them and rinse your mouth.
 Either water or mouthwash will further cleanse your mouth of bacteria and plaque that you flossed from your teeth.
 Remember to floss before brushing for best results.

-During flossing, you could experience some difficulty navigating tight spaces between teeth.
+Sometimes it is difficult getting the string into the tight spaces between teeth.
 Try to avoid forcing the string through the spots, as breaking the string can damage gum tissue.
 If tight contacts between teeth makes flossing challenging, shop for specialized, more durable, waxed versions or dental tape.

 If questions about proper cleaning technique remain, talk to Dr. Fondriest.
 Discover what dental hygiene products are right for you, and have your mouth cleaning techniques work evaluated at our office.
 Call (847) 234-0517 to schedule an appointment.